mimiyin/Choreographic-Interventions/README.md

 ##Pathways
 So	we	can	draw	with	the	body,	now	what?
 - Tracking and visualizing how the body moves through space.
 - What exactly are we tracking?
-- Why are we tracking?
+And why are we tracking it?

 #####Example in-class improvs:	Synchronized walking.
 Create	a	ground	painting.